MaciekBaron/simple-sprite/README.md

 Simple Sprite
 =============

-SimpleSprite is a basic sprite library used for spritesheet based animations that I have developed during my first GameHack event and have been using it ever since whenever I work on a 2D sprite-based game during such events (i.e. most of the time).
+SimpleSprite is a basic sprite library used for framerate independent spritesheet based animations that I have developed during my first GameHack event and have been using it ever since whenever I work on a 2D sprite-based game during such events (i.e. most of the time).
 If you don't need anything fancy and just want to animate a sprite, this is the library for you.

 Tutorial